 - 2021, and contacted undersigned attorney to mandate them to institute the present class action proceedings on her behalf and on behalf of the Class Members. - 36.
-In order to help protect herself from fraud and identity theft, Plaintiff paid a total of \$199.95 for twelve months of Equifax Canada credit monitoring services, which amount she claims from Defendant as damages stemming directly from the Data Breach, the whole as more fully appears from her Equifax Canada email confirmation, communicated herewith as Exhibit R-7. - 37.
+In order to help protect herself from fraud and identity theft, Plaintiff (...) purchased the recurring monthly subscription of the Equifax Canada Complete Premier credit monitoring services, at a price of \$21.94 per month (namely \$19.95 plus taxes), which amounts she claims from Defendants as damages stemming directly from the Data Breach, the whole as more fully appears from her Equifax Canada email confirmation dated June 14, 2021, communicated herewith as Exhibit R-7.
+Plaintiff also activated the Equifax Canada 6-year fraud alert on her credit file on June 14, 2021, the whole in order to further protect her credit files and identity. - 37.
 The Plaintiff and the Class Members, in good faith, were reasonably justified in assuming that Defendants would properly safeguard their personal and financial information, which Defendants clearly did not. - 38.
 As a result of learning that her personal information was lost by Defendants, Plaintiff experienced and continues to experience anxiety, stress, inconvenience, loss of time, and/or fear due to the loss of personal information. - 39.
 In order to save money, Defendants have failed or refused to mandate and pay for TransUnion and Equifax Canada to immediately and automatically activate credit monitoring and fraud alerts for all affected Class Members such as Plaintiff. - 40.
 All fees payable to TransUnion or Equifax Canada in order to activate these alerts are hereby claimed by Plaintiff and the Class Members from Defendants as damages. - 41.
 TransUnion and Equifax Canada are the two (2) only credit agencies in Canada, both of which Defendants failed to contact immediately about the Data Breach affecting Plaintiff and other Class Members. - 42.
 In addition, considering that the personal information of over 3.3 million VW and Audi Customers have been accessed and stollen by unauthorized third parties, it will take much longer that 1 to 2 years for the thieves to use and/or sell all of the stollen client information.
 Defendants are clearly responsible to indemnify and hold the Class Members harmless of all losses and damages suffered since the Data Breach. - 43.
 Defendants had the obligation to ensure, by the most technologically sophisticated means possible and available, that said information was protected and could not be accessed.
-Defendants failed in this regard and failed to secure this private and highly sensitive information and their negligence and carelessness facilitated the Data Breach, making Defendants liable to pay compensatory, moral and punitive damages. - 44.
-Indeed, the R-3 Notice and R-4 letter confirms that the Class Members' personal and financial information was left "unsecured" for almost two (2) years, namely from August 2019 to May 2021.
+Defendants failed in this regard and failed to secure this private and highly sensitive information and their negligence and carelessness facilitated the Data Breach, making

+Defendants liable to pay compensatory, moral and punitive damages.

+44. Indeed, the R-3 Notice and R-4 letter confirms that the Class Members' personal and financial information was left "unsecured" for almost two (2) years, namely from August 2019 to May 2021.